Lo Loestrin Fe (Oral)Pronunciation

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies on the relationship of age to the effects of norethindrone, ethinyl estradiol, and ferrous fumarate combination have not been performed in the pediatric population.
-However, pediatric-specific problems that would limit the usefulness of this medication in teenagers are not expected.
+However, pediatric-specific problems that would limit the usefulness of this medicine in teenagers are not expected.
 This medicine may be used for birth control in teenage females but should not be used before the start of menstruation.

 Appropriate studies on the relationship of age to the effects of norethindrone, ethinyl estradiol, and ferrous fumarate combination have not been performed in the geriatric population.
 This medicine should not be used in elderly women.